deusdat/migrantverde/README.md

 Most of the tests are honest unit tests.
 There are few integration tests.
 These need a running instance of Arango.
 To get them to work you need to specify three **environment** variables: arangoHost, migrationPassword, migrationUser.
 Since this is a full migration, you need provide a root account.

+## Supported ArangoDB Version
+Presently supports v3 via the HTTP API.
+The prior release, 0.0.1, supports v2.
+The next version will support the new binary protocol.